benmvp/slides/2018/reactathon/why-react.md

 - This is the hardest thing to wrap your head around if you're new to React
 - It's just a different way of building UIs
 - But I've found it to be very compelling
-- And this is the 4th motivator for the transition away from Backbone to React
+- So let's look at how React is state-driven

 /////